-It is with great please that I write to report on the successful delivery of our conference held in Glasgow at the beginning of December.
+It is with great pleasure that I write to report on the successful delivery of our conference held in Glasgow at the beginning of December.
 Individual statements of expenditure will be provided to each sponsor, but I provide here an overview of the event which is common to all.

 The front page of the programme demonstrates how many sponsors were required to deliver this event, and in all cases, without that support this conference would not have happened.